marinajevtovic/webproject/README.md

 # webproject
-In this project you can see a web app in wich you can log in, log out, registration, change the things on the site, read from the database, write in the database, write on database chacking the database for the users.
+In this project you can see a web app in wich you can log in, log out, registration, change the things on the site, read from database, writing to database, printing data from a database chacking database for the users.
 Contains JS validation, PHP validation, JS slideshow